-Refer to RDM Part I Chapter 4 Sections 4.14, 4.15, 4.16, and the NCDOT Complete Streets Policy for guidance on inclusion of multimodal design elements.
+Refer to RDM Part I Chapter 4 Sections 4.14, 4.15, 4.16, and consider multimodal design when selecting design criteria.

 The NCDOT Project Manager provides the scoping report for the roadway designer to establish most design criteria, but the designer may have adequate justification to revise some of this information as in-depth design studies are undertaken.
 Recognize that the design criteria provided by the NCDOT Project Manager outlines appropriate criteria for use in designing most roadway projects.
 It is the responsibility of the roadway designer to determine when deviations from the design criteria are necessary.